zmahnoor14/MAW/README.md

   PATH="/usr/s_cost/sirius.app/Contents/MacOS/:${PATH}"
   export PATH
   ```
-The path may be different so check your Sirius installation folder to get the correct path name.
+The path may be different, so check your Sirius installation folder to get the correct path name.

-### Input files and Directories
+## Input files and Directories

 An input directory (input_dir) should have the following files for the Workflow to run.
 1. All LCMS-2 spectra .mzML files